Update: We remodeled our skoolie after several months to accommodate our needs better. To see the updated floor plan, check out this post!

 Our first plan was laid out in chalk on the concrete floor of our gym in choppy measurements.
 We’d drawn to scale models on graph paper and done a model in a 3D computer program and were convinced it was perfect.

 Real life, however, had us making the first changes.
-The plans we’d used to base measurements off of didn’t match the bus we ended up with.
+The plans we’d used to base measurements on didn’t match the bus we ended up with.
 The emergency side door was in a different place altogether, and the interior of the bus was much different in real life than drawn flat on the floor.

 Change one of a hundred down.